-A management decision to layoff staff usually is the culmination of a series of financial measures that have already been discussed with and approved by the board.
-In this context, the steps that management has taken to deal with that financial situation - whether layoffs, furloughs, or others - should be discussed with the board, and the board should approve management actions.
-Although the decision of whom to layoff when and how are management decisions, it is critical for the board and management to be in agreement and synchronized about how the organization is responding to financial challenges and any required messaging to stakeholders and the public.
+The board will discuss and approve any necessary financial measures like a management decision to lay off staff.
+In this context, the steps that management has taken to deal with that financial situation - whether layoffs, furloughs or others - should be discussed with the board, and the board should approve management actions.
+Although the decision of whom to layoff when and how are management decisions, it is critical for the board and management to be in agreement and synchronized about how the organization is responding to financial challenges and how it will communicate those actions to stakeholders and the public.